Blog

 Useful Sudoku strategies for spotting singles, managing notes, and solving boards with a calmer, more reliable process.

-The best **Sudoku strategy** is not a secret trick.
-It is a sequence of **repeatable habits**: scan strong areas, eliminate confidently, use notes when necessary, and revisit connected units after every confirmed move.
+The best Sudoku strategy is not a secret trick.
+It is a sequence of repeatable habits: scan strong areas, eliminate confidently, use notes when necessary, and revisit connected units after every confirmed move.
 The more consistent the process, the less often you feel lost.
+This builds directly on the Sudoku rules and becomes most visible on daily puzzles.

 Beginner tips